fooltowise/NeroNotes/Nero's Notes/Harris Podcast with Mark Leonard.md

 There is one other thing that is probably relevant to your audience and that is that at OMERS, the person in charge of the group that invested in Constellation was someone I knew from business school.
 And so frequently you'll find that your acquaintances, your network are important, and he knew me really well.
 And I knew him really well.
 We trusted each other and liked each other.
 Now that worked out great except that at some stage he became aware of some problems inside of OMERS and tried to get them sourced and that put him politically in a difficult position and he ended up leaving.
 And the people who ended up working with him were not a trusted relationship, the senior people, and so that's the reason why we sought another large investor.

 So you can have a good relationship with a single person inside of a large institution, whether it'd be a customer or a supplier, or in this case a provider of capital, and if you lose this single point of contact, you really can be in a difficult position.
-So one of the things I did was diversifying our sources of capital and managed to get TD Capital in, as a rather major shareholder, private equity shareholder.
+So one of the things I did was diversifying our sources of capital and managed to get TD Capital (now Birch Hill) in, as a rather major shareholder, private equity shareholder.

 **Jeff Bender :** So if you look back on sort of first partnering with OMERS, did you think you would have done it if you didn't have the trusted relationship with the first individual you had met at business school?